Tomomi Itano

-Tomomi Itano (板野 友美, Itano Tomomi) is a Japanese recording artist, songwriter, dancer, model, and actress.
-She is a former member of the Japanese idol girl group AKB48.
-She was born in Yokohama, Kanagawa Prefecture.
-In 2011 she debuted solo with a single titled "Dear J", which was followed the same year by "Fui ni" (number 1 in Japan), and later by "10nen Go no Kimi e" (2012) and "1%" (2013).
+Tomomi Itano (板野 友美, Itano Tomomi) is a Japanese performing artist, actress, model and entrepreneur.
+Nicknamed Tomochin (ともちん), she is best known as a former member of the Japanese idol girl group AKB48.
+In 2011, she debuted solo with a single titled "Dear J", which was followed the same year by "Fui ni" (number 1 in Japan), and later by "10nen Go no Kimi e" (2012) and "1%" (2013).

 Life and career

 2005–2013: Early career beginnings and AKB48

-In 2005, Itano joined the Japanese idol girl group AKB48 as part of the first team, Team A. She also modeled for the women's fashion magazine Cawaii!, and released her first photo book titled T.O.M.O.row in April 2009.
+Born in Yokohama, Kanagawa Prefecture, Itano joined the Japanese idol girl group AKB48 as part of their original generation in 2005.
+She also modeled for the women's fashion magazine Cawaii!, and released her first photo book titled T.O.M.O.row in April 2009.
 In early 2010, she played Shibuya in AKB48's TV Tokyo drama Majisuka Gakuen.
 She had a recurring role on Kamen Rider W as Queen, alongside fellow AKB48 performer Tomomi Kasai, until the show ended in late 2010.
 Together, they made up the sub-unit Queen & Elizabeth.
 In AKB48's 2010 general election, she placed fourth overall.